 While we greeted with enthusiasm the news that Vermont is the first state in the nation to require the labeling of genetically modified foods, the fight has just begun.

 As quickly as Gov. Peter Shumlin signed the legislation into law, organizations such as the Grocery Manufacturers' Association indicated they would file suit to abrogate the law.
 While legislators were debating H.722, chemical leviathan Monsanto also threatened to sue.

 H.722, the Vermont Right to Know Genetically Engineered Food Act, requires the labeling of not only products filled entirely with GMOs, but also those partially created using GM ingredients.

 In addition, the law prohibits the use of labels such as "natural," "naturally made," "naturally grown," "all natural," and other similar statements by the manufacturers of food products containing GMOs

 "It ain't over," Nicholas Fereday, an analyst at Rabobank International, who has covered the food industry for more than 20 years, told Bloomberg News.
 "After the signing comes the lawsuit.
 The First Amendment protects the free speech of commercial enterprises, too, and its alleged violation will probably be the lawyers' first line of attack."

 The food industry is poised to sue because it knows the law, which is scheduled to take effect in July 2016, could ripple across the nation.
-According to the National Conference of State Legislatures, there are 85 pending GMO labeling bills in 29 states.

 The Vermont Legislature knew the bill would come under legal attack the minute it was signed into law, so it set aside $1.5 million in a legal defense fund.
 But that's surely not going to be enough.
 Legislators estimate it could cost up to $8 million to defend the law in court.